raphael-attie/punchbowl/docs/source/pipeline/level2/polarization.rst

 Polarization Resolution
 =========================

-Each PUNCH spacecraft observes polarized light in three polarizer wheel states, denoted M, Z, and P (minus 60 degrees, plus 60 degrees, and zero).
+Each PUNCH spacecraft observes polarized light in three polarizer wheel states, denoted M, Z, and P (minus 60 degrees, zero, and plus 60 degrees).
 These measurements are in the spacecraft frame, however.
 To merge these observations into a unified virtual field of view, these polarization data must be represented in a unified MZP frame with respect to the solar frame.

 Concept
 -------